Summer 2018. Still more photos to come. Somehow we saw all this in five days not counting the travel day on each end.

 Click here for video.

-These are just two of the Stop the Valley Massacre banners we saw on the way to Castelnaud Castle, which are protesting the construction of bridges and highways to allow as many of largest tour buses as possible to drive directly up to a couple of villages such as Beynac-et-Cazenac, population 500.
-Right now the landscape looks largely as it has for centuries.
-From many vantage points, the new bridges and wide roads would be just about the only obviously modern structures visible, and the Dordogne Valley likely would lose its designation as a UNESCO Biosphere Reserve.
+Castelnaud is a glorious medieval castle in a splendid setting but there are Stop the Valley Massacre banners around the region to protest the construction of bridges and highways which will allow as many tour buses as possible, and the largest ones possible, to drive directly up to tiny villages such as Beynac-et-Cazenac, population 500.
+Right now the landscape looks largely as it has for centuries and this appearance will be destroyed.
+From many vantage points, the new bridges and wide roads would be just about the only obviously modern structures that are at all visible, and the Dordogne Valley likely would lose its designation as a UNESCO Biosphere Reserve.
 Construction began in 2018 despite vehement opposition apart from a corrupt village mayor with an uncle in the higher ranks of the planning authorities and a handful of hotel owners.
-On December 28 2018, the nation’s highest court issued an injunction that stopped construction and referred the case to a regional court along with legal arguments against the project.
-In most such situations, the regional courts concur with the high court but they have no obligation to do so.
+On December 28 2018, the nation’s highest court issued an injunction that stopped construction.
 An online petition opposing the project is here.

 The tapestries of Jean Lurçat